 The path in the park was the perfect place for my inelegant Birkenstocks to learn a few basic tango steps.

 With much resistance, I eventually graced the dance floor and tried to tango by the Seine in Paris.
-I had gone to investigate and take a few photographs never expecting to tango in Paris with a stranger by the Seine.
+I had gone to investigate and take a few photographs never expecting to tango by the Seine in Paris with a stranger.